ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 I have actually done this sort of thing before at `$PREVIOUS_JOB` when I worked as a compiler engineer.
-There was a massive project to refactor a chunk of the our compiler's parser, and as part of that refactor I wanted to guarantee that the updated parser would produce byte-for-byte identical output to the original parser as a way to ensure that the refactor did not introduce any behavioral changes.
+There was a massive project to refactor a chunk of the compiler's parser, and as part of that refactor I wanted to guarantee that the updated parser would produce byte-for-byte identical output to the original parser as a way to ensure that the refactor did not introduce any behavioral changes.
 In order to make that happen, I wrote a bunch of custom tooling that allowed me to built two versions of the compiler, one with the original parser